 Climate Neutral Certified

 The Change Climate Project demonstrates how strict brand guidelines protect certification credibility.
-Their brand resources documentation explicitly governs how the "Climate Neutral Certified" label can be used, ensuring the trust mark remains credible and isn't diluted by improper application across hundreds of participating brands.
+Their brand resources documentation explicitly governs how the "Climate Neutral Certified" label can be used, ensuring the trust mark remains credible and is not diluted by inconsistent application across hundreds of participating brands.
+When a certification label is your product's core proof point, brand governance is not optional.

 Alfa Laval

-Alfa Laval, a global provider of specialized products for energy and environmental industries operating in 100+ countries, faced fragmented brand presence across their distributed organization.
-They adopted a centralized platform for guidelines and digital asset management, allowing teams worldwide to create consistent branded content.
+Alfa Laval, a global provider of specialized products for energy and environmental industries operating in 100+ countries, faced fragmented brand presence across a distributed organization.
+They adopted a centralized platform for guidelines and digital asset management, allowing teams worldwide to create consistent branded content without requiring central approval on every output.
+This unified their brand experience for customers while reducing the coordination overhead that comes with global marketing operations.

 Conclusion